controlshift/action_kit_rest/README.md

 Use this object for retrieving and updating an event attendee.
 For creating new attendees must POST an action on an eventsignuppage.

+### Releasing

+* bump the version (update the appropriate file and add a git tag)
+* do a gem build, which will build a .gem file with the version number in the filename
+* do a gem push of that gem file you just built.
+You'll need to be a gem owner to do this.

 ## Copyright

 Copyright (c) 2013 ControlShift Ltd. See LICENSE.txt for